 'Letter from Birmingham City Jail'

-In 1963, King led a nonviolent protest in highly segregated Birmingham, Ala.
+In 1963, King led a nonviolent protest in highly segregated Birmingham, Alabama.
 The campaign was met with brutality from the police, who attacked demonstrators with dogs and hoses.
 King was arrested and, in a cell, drafted his famous “Letter from Birmingham City Jail,” which became a manifesto for civil rights and civil disobedience.
 The letter combined ideas from the Bible, the Constitution and other respected texts.

 March on Washington and 'I Have a Dream' speech